concerto/concerto-signage.org/README.md

 #concerto-signage.org

-The Rails 4 App for concerto-signage.org
+The GatsbyJS / ReactJS App for concerto-signage.org